 The Bottom Line

-- A connector road will primarily benefit the local community, the same group that donates over 16,000 hours of service annually to the state development center (an estimated 1,385 adults and youth donate 16,450 hours – click here for details) .
+- A connector road will primarily benefit the local community, which donates over 16,000 hours of service annually to the state development center (an estimated 1,385 adults and youth donate 16,450 hours – click here for details) .
 Note, given the amount of time donated by the local community to serving the development center one could argue the state should provide an easement for the road to the city/county at no cost.

 - The road will shorten the commute for many of the Development Center’s employees, volunteers, and visitors.